masud-technope/BugDoctor/README.md

 # BugDoctor
-The too implementation of the thesis work of Masud Rahman
+The tool implementation of the thesis work of Masud Rahman